mac-theobio/Lab_meeting/README.md

 # Mac-Theobio Lab Meetings

-- Thursdays at 14:30 (Ontario time) by [zoom](https://mcmaster.zoom.us/j/98856294231) (you will need a link or password from your email to join)
+- Thursdays at 12:30 (Ontario time) by [zoom](https://mcmaster.zoom.us/j/98856294231) (you will need a link or password from your email to join)
 	* [email if you can't find password](mailto:dushoff@mcmaster.ca)

 __Lab coffee__
-* Mondays at 14:30 (Ontario time) by [zoom](https://mcmaster.zoom.us/j/98856294231) (you will need a link or password from your email to join)
+* Tuesdays at 14:30 (Ontario time) by [zoom](https://mcmaster.zoom.us/j/98856294231) (you will need a link or password from your email to join)
 	* [email if you can't find password](mailto:dushoff@mcmaster.ca)
 * [Google text hangout](https://hangouts.google.com/?pli=1&action=chat&id=UgxLRtgg_GVdBj8cVE94AaABAQ&rpi=116964537718646895072).